telerik/maui-docs/controls/datepicker/selection.md

 ---
 title: Selection
 page_title: .NET MAUI DatePicker Documentation - Selection
-description: Learn more about the selection functionality that Telerik UI for .NET MAUI DatePicker control provides.
+description: Learn more about the the selection functionality that the Telerik UI for .NET MAUI DatePicker control provides.
 position: 6
 previous_url: /controls/datepicker/datepicker-selection
 slug: datepicker-selection